 What is EIF?

 The Tufts Entrepreneurial Initiative Fund (EIF) provides modest funding to individual students, teams or student clubs to support them in their entrepreneurial initiatives.
 Eligible funding requests are in the $100-$1000 range.
+Students can apply for EIF funding in three tracks:

 - Applicants must have at least one actively participating executive or founding team member who is a matriculated Tufts undergraduate or graduate student